Skip to content

 Research Integrity Officer

-Dr. Miller is an Associate Professor in the Department of Microbiology, Immunology & Biochemistry (MIB) and the Department of Medical Education (MedEd).
+Dr. Miller is an Associate Professor in the Department of Microbiology, Immunology and Biochemistry (MIB) and the Department of Medical Education (MedEd).
 As a member of MIB, he is a basic science researcher with a focus on bacterial pathogenesis/vaccine development and serves as the interim Director of the Regional Biocontainment Laboratory and as the Chair of the Institutional Biosafety Committee.
 Dr. Miller teaches foundational immunology and serves as the Course Director for the 1st year medical school course known as Common Mechanisms of Disease, and he serves as the Chair of the Subcommittee for Evaluation and Assessment (SEA).
-Dr. Miller serves on a number of additional committees involving both the research and education missions at UTHSC.
+Dr. Miller serves on a number of additional committees involving both the research and education missions at UT Health Science Center.

-Eliane Pater, BA
+Eliane Pater, MS

 Eliane Pater was born in raised in Brazil.
 She comes from a very humble background and was first in her family to earn a college education.
 Through her college internship in Brazil, Eliane was granted the opportunity to come to the United States as an international student in 2002.
 Eliane is a fierce advocate for first-gen college students, as well as minority and international students.
 Throughout her immigrant journey in this country, Eliane has worked in many different areas, as a nanny, in hospitality, banking, and higher education.
 Eliane has a Bachelor’s degree in Tourism and Hospitality, and is earning a Master’s degree in Higher Education Leadership; she loves culture and languages and speaks three languages fluently.